PERSOL HR DATA BANK in APAC

 2. The Occupational Safety, Health and Working Conditions Code 2020 (OSHW Code)

 The OSHW Code consolidates 13 existing laws and sets out a legal framework to ensure humane working conditions for workers, including employee safety in all workplaces, working hours, annual leave, and overtime.
-It has been passed but is not yet in force as of February 2022.
 The provisions of the OSHW Code apply to all establishments employing 10 or more workers.

 The Code stipulates, among other things, the obligation to issue appointment letters to all employees, rules on working hours (up to eight hours per day), rest, holidays and overtime, the obligation to take safety precautions and risk prevention measures, and the protection of women.